MAPS Investors Have Opportunity to Lead WM Technology, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-8, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against WM Technology, Inc. ("WM Technology" or the "Company") (NASDAQ: MAPS).
+BENSALEM, Pa., Nov.
+14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against WM Technology, Inc. ("WM Technology" or the "Company") (NASDAQ: MAPS).

 Class Period: May 25, 2021 – September 24, 2024